Illia1F/GoogleDriveApi-DotNet/README.md

 - Get the folder name by its ID.
 - Generate Google Drive folder URL by its id.
 - Obtain the full path of a folder starting from the root using its ID.
 (Very slowly)
-- Create folders in Google Drive.
+- Create/Delete folders in Google Drive.
 - Check if the access token is expired.
 - Refresh the access token if expired.
 - Download files from Google Drive.